 WHA covers certain transgender surgery and services related to the surgery to change a Member's physical characteristics to those of the opposite gender.
-Inpatient and Outpatient Services for transgender surgery and services related to the surgery require Prior Authorization by WHA and are subject to a combined Inpatient and Outpatient lifetime benefit maximum of \$75,000 for each Member.
+Inpatient and Outpatient Services for transgender surgery and services related to the surgery require Prior Authorization by WHA.

 Mastectomy and Reconstructive Breast Surgery to restore and achieve symmetry is covered in full.
 Coverage for a mastectomy includes coverage for all complications from a mastectomy.
-This includes Medically Necessary physical therapy to treat the complications of mastectomy, including lymphedema; Prosthetic Devices; or reconstruction of the breast on which the mastectomy is performed, including areola reconstruction and the insertion of a breast implant.
+This includes Medically Necessary physical therapy to treat the complications of mastectomy, including lymphedema; Prosthetic Devices and up to three brassieres required to hold a Prosthetic Device per year; or reconstruction of the breast on which the mastectomy is performed, including areola reconstruction and the insertion of a breast implant.
 Reconstructive surgery for a healthy breast is also covered if, in the opinion of the attending Physician, this surgery is necessary to achieve normal symmetrical appearance.
 The attending Physician, consistent with sound clinical practice and in consultation with the patient, will determine the length of the hospital stay for mastectomies and lymph node dissections.